 in conversation with lorde: what ella did next

-Ahead of the release of her massively anticipated follow up album, i-D spent a few moments of calm with Lorde and learned Ella Yelich-O'Connor has a lot of secrets.
+Ahead of the release of her massively anticipated follow up album, i-D spent a few moments of calm with Lorde and learned the singer, whose birth name is Ella Yelich-O'Connor, has a lot of secrets.

 The article was originally published by i-D Australia.